Potential Thermal Profiles of The Third Interstellar Object 3I/ATLAS: Methods

 \section{Methods}

 Our methodology follows the approach developed by \citet{Fitzsimmons2018} for the first interstellar object 1I/`Oumuamua.

 We model heat transport in a one-dimensional Cartesian geometry, representing a vertical column normal to the surface.
 This approximation is valid when the modeled depth is much smaller than the object's radius.
 The computational domain extends to a maximum depth of \qty{10}{m}, beyond which the temperature gradient is assumed to be negligible.
 This depth is small compared to the $\mathcal{O}(\unit{km})$ expected size of 3I/ATLAS, so the Cartesian approximation holds.
+This slab model assumes a spherically symmetric nucleus and considers heat transfer by solid state conduction only.
+Because of this, our model does not include gas diffusion inside the nucleus or detailed interaction between the nucleus and the coma.
+More comprehensive thermophysical models show that gas diffusion and gas returning from the coma can change the surface energy balance and volatile outgassing, especially for material coming from deep layers (see, e.g., \citet{Prialnik2004, Davidsson2004} for a review).
 The temperature evolution is described by the heat diffusion equation

 where $T$ is the temperature at depth $z$ and time $t$.
 Here, $\kappa$ is the thermal conductivity, $\rho$ is the density, and $C_p$ is the heat capacity.
 Following \citet{Fitzsimmons2018}, we used comet-like constants $\rho=\qty{e3}{kg\, m^{-3}}$, and $C_p=\qty{550}{J\,kg^{-1}\,K^{-1}}$.
 We vary the thermal conductivity between $\kappa=\qtylist{e-4;e-3;e-2}{W\,m^{-1}\,K^{-1}}$, respectively corresponding to (i) insulating, (ii) fiducial, and (iii) conductive surface materials.
 These values correspond to thermal diffusivity of $\alpha = \kappa/(\rho C_p) \simeq\qtylist{1.8e-10;1.8e-9;1.8e-8}{\meter^2/s}$.